-Thrive at Home is available to persons fifty-five (55) years of age or older who meet all eligibility requirements established by Thrive at Home.
+Thrive at Home is available to those who meet all eligibility requirements established by Thrive at Home.
 As a condition of membership in Thrive at Home, Member must continue to meet all eligibility requirements established by Thrive at Home, including but not limited to financial qualifications and assessment that Member's health needs can be accommodated through Thrive at Home.